Michigan–Michigan State football rivalry: 1898: The first game

-1902: The "Point-a-Minute" team scores 119 in 38 minutes

-Michigan's undefeated 1902 team outscored opponents by a total of 644 to 12 and became known as the second of head coach Fielding H. Yost's "Point-a-Minute" teams.
-The Wolverines defeated Michigan Agricultural by a score of 119–0.
-Michigan was held on downs only once in the game, as right halfback Albert Herrnstein returned a kickoff the length of the field and scored seven touchdowns in all.
-The game was played in halves of 20 and 18 minutes.
-With 119 points in 38 minutes of play, Yost's Point-a-Minute squad averaged 3.1 points per minute against the Aggies.
-After the game, The Newark Advocate wrote: "Michigan has undoubtedly the fastest scoring team in the world, and the Ann Arbor boys play Yosts' 'hurry up' formations like clock work.
-It requires a fast team to take the ball, line up and score 119 points, even if they have no opponents in two 20 minute halves."

 1908: First game in East Lansing and first tie

 In 1908, the game was played for the first time in East Lansing, before 6,000 spectators at East Lansing's College Field.
-When the game ended in a scoreless tie, the Spartans' fans "went wild with delight".
+When the game ended in a scoreless tie, the Aggies' fans "went wild with delight".
 In Ann Arbor, the result was met with disbelief among Michigan fans who had expected an easy win.
 The Detroit Free Press called it "the greatest game of football ever seen in this part of the state."

-1910: MAC's undefeated season spoiled
+1910: M.A.C.'s undefeated season spoiled

 On October 15, 1910, Michigan beat Michigan Agricultural 6–3 at Ferry Field.
 In games against other opponents, the 1910 Michigan Agricultural team compiled a record of 6–0 and outscored opponents 165 to 2 (including a 17–0 victory over Notre Dame).
 Prior to the Michigan game, the M. A. C. student body adopted the slogan, "On to Michigan."
 After a scoreless first half, the Aggies blocked two punts in the third quarter.
 On the second occasion, the punt was blocked and rolled to Michigan's 12-yard line where the Aggies recovered the ball.
 Leon Hill kicked a field goal from the 21-yard line, and the Aggies' maintained a 3–0 lead into the fourth quarter.
 With less than five minutes left in the game, Michigan quarterback Shorty McMillan completed a pass to Stanley Borleske who ran 50 yards to the Aggies' 15-yard line.
 Due to a penalty, the Wolverines had five unsuccessful chances to score the touchdown after advancing to the three-yard line.
 Michigan then lined up for a field goal, but the play was a fake.
 Don Green took the snap from center and ran for the touchdown.